Coalición Floresta Logo Coalición Floresta Search Buscar

 84

-• b)Fence and clean both lots where there are no constructions and those with uninhabited dwellings or those in a state of demolition.
+• b)Fence and clean both lots where there are no constructions and those with uninhabited dwellings or in a state of demolition.

 • f)Install downspouts and gutters to collect rainwater from buildings whose external walls immediately border the public road.

-• g)Execute conservation works on the facades of houses or buildings visible from the public road when, for reasons of tourist, archaeological, or historical interest, the municipality requires it.
+• g)Execute the conservation works on the facades of houses or buildings visible from the public road when, for reasons of tourist, archaeological, or historical interest, the municipality requires it.

 • h)Adequately guarantee the safety, cleanliness, and maintenance of properties, when public roads or properties or third parties related to them are affected.